 This past month our team had the opportunity to sit down with three highly inspiring channel trailblazers.
-We caught up with these busy women any way we could — whether it was at the Women of the Channel Leadership Summit, Channel Focus North America 2018, or via WebEx.
+We caught up with these busy women any way we could — whether it was at the Women Who Make it Happen in the Channel Series Leadership Summit, Channel Focus North America 2018, or via WebEx.
 The goal was to discuss the growing shift towards digital transformation and how it is impacting channel strategies.

 Below are four themes and observations shared by Bridget Bisnette, Riverbed Senior VP, Global Channels and Commercial Sales; Michelle Chiantera, Cisco VP, Global Partner Marketing; and Michelle Hodges, Gigamon VP Worldwide Partners and Alliances.

 Adapt to New Buying Behaviors and Buying Cycles